ViacomInc/data-point/README.md

 #### <a name="request-entity">Request Entity</a>

-Requests a remote source, using [Request](https://github.com/request/request) behind the scenes.
-The features supported by Request are also exposed/supported by Request.
+Requests a remote source, using [request](https://github.com/request/request) behind the scenes.
+The features supported by `request` are exposed/supported by Request entity.

 **SYNOPSIS**